madgik/exareme/Deployment/README.md

 If you are using a script instead of a flat file, ensure that it is marked as executable, and that the password is printed to standard output.
 If your script needs to prompt for data, prompts can be sent to standard error.

+More guidance will be provided in that matter if you select to deploy via script (see below)

 # Deployment [script]

-You can either deploy everything via script or manually (look below).
+You can either deploy everything via script or manually (see below).
-In order to deploy via script ```deploy.sh``` make sure that:

-a) Script has the right permissions to run

-The script contains:

-a) Initialize Swarm/mip-federation network

-b) Join workers in Swarm

-c) Select if you wish to: Start Exareme with/without Portainer service [y/n]

-To run the script simply ```deploy.sh``` under Docker-Ansible folder
+To run the script simply ```deploy.sh``` under Docker-Ansible folder.

 # Deployment [manually]